GAMS-dev/gamspy/docs/user/lag_lead.rst

 elements preceding the first and following the last element of the ordered set.
 This assumption may result in elements of the set being referenced that actually do not exist.
-Therefore the user must think carefully about the treatment of endpoints: models with linear lag and lead operators will need special exception handling logic to deal with them.
-The next two sections will describe how this issue is handled in ``GAMSPy`` in the context in which these operators are typically used: assignments and equations.
-Linear lag and lead operators are useful for modeling time periods that do not repeat, like a set of years (say 1990 to 1997).
+Therefore the user must think carefully about the treatment of endpoints.
+Models with linear lag and lead operators will need special exception handling logic to deal with them.
+The following sections will describe how this issue is handled in ``GAMSPy`` in the context in which these operators are typically used: assignments and equation definitions.
+Linear lag and lead operators are useful for modeling time periods that do not repeat, like a set of years (say ``"1990"`` to ``"1997"``).

 Circular lag and lead operators assume that the first and last element of the set are adjacent, so as to form a circular sequence of members.
 All references